emicklei/zazkia/README.md

 	    }
 	]

+With this route definition, your application should use "localhost:49997" instead of "some.host.name:1521" in the connection specification.
+Your application (the client) will setup a tcp connection with zazkia which will setup another tcp connection to oracle (the service).

+#### Initial transport behavior
-The transport part of the route configuration can be used to setup the initial behavior of a new connection pair (called link).
+The transport part of a route configuration can be used to setup the initial behavior of a new connection pair (called link).
 Using a REST api, the transport behavior can be changed on a per-link basis.

-full routes.json example
+Full routes.json example

 	[
 	    {